 Office: McGannon Hall, Room 123

-Morgan Hazelton, Instructor of Political Science, joined the department in Fall 2013.
-She teaches and conducts research in the area of Judicial politics.
+Dr. Morgan Hazelton, Assistant Professor of Political Science, joined the department in Fall 2013.
+She teaches and conducts research in the area of judicial politics.
 She is a member of the bar in the State of Texas (inactive) and the U.S. District Court for the West District of Texas.

 Education and background.
-Ms. Hazelton received her B.A. from the University of New Mexico, J.D. from the University of Texas at Austin, and M.A. from Washington University, St. Louis.
+Dr. Hazelton received her B.A. from the University of New Mexico, J.D. from the University of Texas at Austin, M.A. and Ph.D. from Washington University, St. Louis.
 In 2008, she was selected as El Paso Outstanding Young Lawyer of the Year.
-She is presently completing her dissertation at Washington University.